National Galleries of Scotland Art Competition for Schools Privacy Notice

 If you complete the attendance form for the prize-giving event and/or notify us of your intention to attend (including via the child’s school), we will administer your details to fulfil your request to attend the event.
 Processing is required for us to fulfil this contract with you.
 The same applies if you wish to be contacted when it is possible to collect your child’s artwork.

 Occasionally people who see the NGS Art Competition for Schools exhibition ask if they can buy one or more of the winning works.
-In this instance NGS will contact the school to pass on the message to the entrant and their family.
+In this instance NGS will contact the school or family to pass on the message.
 No data will be shared beyond that which is already available through the exhibition and other promotional material.

 Who sees my data?